Macros | |

 Define to determine if code is being built for the Commodore Amiga.

-If this define exists, then you are creating code that runs on the Amiga for 68K or PowerPC.
+If this define exists, then code is created to run on the Amiga for 68K or PowerPC.

 #define BURGER_ANDROID |